wp-plugins/lazy-load-for-videos/trunk/readme.txt

 * Upload your own "Play" button
 * Choose between several colours for your player
 * (Optional) video preview image for feeds
-* Support for videos from vimeo.com (and other providers)
 * What you suggest